 Nope!
 ArtisticallyAbled supplies 100% of what our artists need to create beautiful works of art!
 However, we do recommend coming to class in clothing that can get “colorful.”
 We do a lot of painting!

-We find the best way for kids to get a taste of our program and to learn about who we are is to sign up for one of our Saturday art à la carte classes.
+We find the best way for kids to get a taste of our program and to learn about who we are is to sign up for one of our Saturday art à la carte classes, which are available September through June.
 These “one-off” sessions follow the same curriculum as our structured courses and are a great opportunity to feel things out and decide whether our program and space is a good match for your kiddo.
-We offer these classes nearly every weekend, so feel free to sign up for a session that’s convenient for you.
+We offer these classes nearly every weekend during the school year, so feel free to sign up for a session that’s convenient for you.
 (Please note: these are not drop-in classes; however, in most cases you can sign up for a session on the same day you wish to attend.
-Registration closes one hour before the scheduled class time.)
+Registration closes 24 hours before the scheduled class time.)

 Of course!
 We realize there may be times when students need to miss a scheduled class.
 Likewise, there may be times when ArtisticallyAbled’s staff needs to cancel a session (due to weather, staff illness, etc.).

 Each student is entitled to two make-up classes per semester.
 If you or your child needs to miss a class, please do your best to give us advance notice.
 Class make-ups must be scheduled directly with our staff and are subject to availability in any given week.

 If ArtisticallyAbled needs to cancel class for any reason, we will schedule a make-up session that does not count against your two make-ups.